Mohammed Sleem: Tennis career

 He played his first tournament at Craigside, on grass at County Durham, England in 1913 which he won.
 Sleem won thirteen titles at the Punjab Lawn Tennis Championships, the first of which was in 1915.
 In June 1921 he reached the finals of the London Championships on grass before losing to Japanese player Zenzo Shimizu in straight sets.
 In September 1921, he won the Sussex Championships at Brighton defeating compatriot Cotah Ramaswami in three sets. he was a runner-up at the South of England Championships held in Eastbourne losing to South African Brian Norton in five sets. he won the London Country Club hard court tournament held at Hendon defeating Sydney Jacob in straight sets.
 In mid October he clinched the Queen's Club Hard Court crown by beating Walter Crawley for the title.
-In late October he won the Welsh Covered Court Championships.
-He defeated Arthur Lovibond, the holder, Francis Gordon Lowe and Crawley for the second time within two weeks on his way to the trophy.
+In late October he won the Welsh Covered Court Championships, defeating Arthur Lovibond, the holder, Francis Gordon Lowe and Crawley for the second time within two weeks on his way to the trophy.